ar-51/ar-51.github.io/docs/New Unity Project/Adding a new Character in Unity.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/WfF9q_2Mztc" frameborder="0" allowfullscreen></iframe>

 ## Prerequisites
-Make sure the sdk is in the scene (drag the prefab).
+Make sure the SDK is in the scene (drag the prefab).
 And that the [unity project is set up correctly]({% link docs/New Unity Project/New Unity Project.md %}).

 ## Set prefab a Humanoid
-Open the character fbx in the inspector and change the "Animation Type" to "Humanoid" and click Apply.
+Open the character FBX in the inspector and change the "Animation Type" to "Humanoid" and click Apply.

 ## Verify the joints are set up correctly